 According to Instructure, “ensuring an accessible and pleasant experience to all users, regardless of disability, is a key focus of Canvas.
 The Canvas platform was built using the most modern HTML and CSS technologies, and is committed to W3C’s Web Accessibility Initiative and Section 508 guidelines.”

-Canvas Conferences allow you to meet with your students anytime or anywhere.
-Participants will learn how to launch and moderate an online conference as well as learn incorporate tools such as webcams, document sharing and chat.
+Canvas Conferences allow you to meet with your fellow students or instructors anytime or anywhere.
+Participants can launch and moderate an online conference as well as incorporate tools such as webcams, document sharing and chat.